iMoneyTech/drupal-imoney-challenge/README.md

 You are also not afraid of [getting off the Drupal island](http://www.garfieldtech.com/blog/off-the-island-2013) to work on the other technologies that we use - [AngularJS](https://angularjs.org/), [Symfony2](http://symfony.com), [Node.JS](http://nodejs.org/), [Crate](https://crate.io/) and whatever other technologies that makes sense for us.
 Get ready to grow and expand your horizons.

-Excited?
-Please read on..
+Excited?!!
+Step right in!

 ## What do you need to do?

 We have included the [XML data dump](https://github.com/iMoneyTech/drupal-imoney-dcmnl2014/blob/master/imoneymobileplans.xml) of our [iMoney Mobile Plan comparison table](http://www.imoney.my/mobile-plan-comparison).
-You can build anything you want from that data, but with Drupal 7 + any front end frameworks.
+You can build anything you want from that data, but with Drupal 7 + any front end framework(s).
 Import the content into Drupal 7.
 Use contrib modules, code custom modules, build calculators / filters, go crazy, save the world and WOW us!

 ![mindBlown](http://i2.kym-cdn.com/photos/images/newsfeed/000/357/026/2ff.gif)